rg-wood/socialsflow/README.md

-This is a workflow repository powered by [Actionsflow](https://github.com/actionsflow/actionsflow), generated from [actionsflow/actionsflow-workflow-default](https://github.com/actionsflow/actionsflow-workflow-default)
+Crossposting social media workflow repository powered by [Actionsflow](https://github.com/actionsflow/actionsflow).

-# 🏁 Getting Started <a name = "getting_started"></a>
+# 🏁 Getting Started

-Build an Actionsflow workflow is a four-step process:
+Building an Socialsflow workflow is a five-step process:

-1. **Create a public Github repository by this [link](https://github.com/actionsflow/actionsflow-workflow-default/generate).**
+1. **Create a public Github repository by this [link](https://github.com/rg-wood/socialsflow/generate).**

-   A typical Actionsflow repository structure looks like this:
+   Your Socialsflow repository structure looks like this:

    ```sh
    ├── .github